 Institution: University of Edinburgh

-Professor Louise Horsfall is a Senior Lecturer at the University of Edinburgh Biotechnology and Associate Director of the Centre for Science at Extreme Conditions.
+Professor Louise Horsfall is a Chair of Sustainable Biotechnology at the University of Edinburgh and Associate Director of the Centre for Science at Extreme Conditions.
 She is a synthetic biologist, working at the interface of biology, chemistry, engineering and social science, and regularly collaborates with industry from new start-ups to large multinationals.

 Her research involves the engineering of biological parts, systems and devices to recover metals from contaminated waste, water and land.
 She uses biology to add value to the recovered metal and to provide a route for its reuse.